-Welcome to the RNA-seq Tutorial.
+Welcome to the RNA-seq Bioinformatics Course.
 Use the course page to navigate your way through all exercises.
 Each page has a course link at the top to bring you back to the table of contents.

 - Perform command-line Linux based analysis on the cloud

 - Align RNA-seq data to a reference genome

 - Perform reference guided and de novo assembly of transcript sequences